Explicit pulsating fronts and minimal speeds in periodic Fisher-KPP equations: Abstract

 \section{Abstract}

 We study a Fisher-KPP equation with spatially periodic diffusion and reaction terms.
 We identify a class of periodic media for which the equation admits an explicit, closed-form solution.
-Through a nonlinear change of variables, the problem is reduced to the homogeneous Fisher-KPP equation, allowing us to construct an exact pulsating traveling front that connects the positive periodic stationary state to 0.
+Through a nonlinear change of variables, the problem is reduced to the homogeneous Fisher-KPP equation, allowing us to construct an exact pulsating traveling front that connects the positive periodic stationary state to $0$.
 We also derive an explicit expression for the asymptotic spreading speed and establish new asymptotic and comparison results.
+Finally, combining our change of variables and eigenvalue transform with existing results on KPP fronts in periodic media, we extend Bramson-type logarithmic delay results to the case of heterogeneous periodic diffusion.